How to Visit Rio Lagartos Yucatan Mexico in 2025

 Arrival and Boarding

-As soon as we arrived at the marina and parked our car, boat operators approached us and ushered us onto their vessel.
+As soon as you arrive at the marina and park your car, you’ll meet your boat operator and get ushered onto their vessel.

 Most boats are small fishing boats that seat about 6 people and have somewhat of a cover for shade.
 Life vests are available but not required.